-Although these is no single specific cause of autism, current research links autism to biological and neurological differences in the brain, and Magnetic Resonance Imaging (MRI) and Positron Emission Tomography (PET) scans show abnormalities in the structure and function of the brain and frontal lobe.
-In some families, there appears to be a pattern of autism or related disabilities which suggests there may be a genetic basis to this disorder.
+Although there is no single specific cause of Autism, current research links Autism to biological and neurological differences in the brain, and Magnetic Resonance Imaging (MRI) and Positron Emission Tomography (PET) scans show abnormalities in the structure and function of the brain and frontal lobe.
+In some families, there appears to be a pattern of Autism or related disabilities which suggests there may be a genetic basis to this disorder.

-There are no medical tests for diagnosing autism.
-Many professionals utilize a medical diagnostic reference, the Diagnostic and Statistical Manual now in its fourth edition (DSMIV-TR) to diagnose the five Pervasive Developmental Disorders.
+There are no medical tests for diagnosing Autism.
+Many professionals utilize a medical diagnostic reference, the Diagnostic and Statistical Manual now in its fifth edition (DSMV) to diagnose the five Pervasive Developmental Disorders.
 Autism typically appears by age 3, though diagnosis and intervention can and should begin earlier.
 In order to be diagnosed accurately, an individual must be observed by professionals skilled in determining communication, behavioral, and developmental levels.
-Ideally, an individual should be evaluated by a multidisciplinary team which may include a neurologist, psychologist, developmental pediatrician, speech/language pathologist, occupational therapist, education consultant, or other professional knowledgeable about autism.
+Ideally, an individual should be evaluated by a multidisciplinary team which may include a neurologist, psychologist, developmental pediatrician, speech/language pathologist, occupational therapist, education consultant, or other professional knowledgeable about Autism.

-However, because many of the behaviors associated with autism are shared by other disorders, a doctor may complete various medical tests to rule out other possible causes.
+However, because many of the behaviors associated with Autism are shared by other disorders, a doctor may complete various medical tests to rule out other possible causes.
 A brief observation in a single setting cannot present a true picture of an individual’s abilities and behavior patterns.
-At first glance, the person with autism may appear to have mental retardation, a learning disability, or problems with hearing.
-However, it is important to distinguish autism from other conditions, since an accurate diagnosis can provide the basis for building an appropriate and effective educational, vocational, and treatment program.
+At first glance, the person with Autism may appear to have a learning disability or problems with hearing.
+However, it is important to distinguish Autism from other conditions, since an accurate diagnosis can provide the basis for building an appropriate and effective educational, vocational, and treatment program.

-Diagnosis of autism requires a total of six (or more) items from the three areas, with at least two in the area of social interaction and at least one in the other two areas.
-Diagnosis of Asperger syndrome requires at least three items with at least one in the area of social interaction.
-If a clinician feels that there are concerns in all three areas but there are not enough specific items to diagnose autism or Asperger syndrome he/she might diagnose PDD-NOS.
+Diagnosis of Autism requires a total of six (or more) items from the three areas, with at least two in the area of social interaction and at least one in the other two areas.
+If a clinician feels that there are concerns in all three areas but there are not enough specific items to diagnose Autism, he/she might diagnose PDD-NOS.

-Since the publication of the DSM-IV our understanding of the autism spectrum has grown.
+Since the publication of the DSM-V, our understanding of the Autism Spectrum has grown.
 Most clinicians recognize that difficulties with communication occur in all people on the spectrum.
-There continues to be much disagreement on what, if any differences there are between Asperger syndrome and autism.
-Each clinician may use a slightly different definition although typically those diagnosed with Asperger syndrome have fluent speech and at least average IQ scores.

-Characteristics of autism change with age and learning.
-The qualitative differences look different in two-year-olds and twenty-year-olds so some clinicians may diagnose PDD-NOS when they are not sure whether a behavior meets criteria.
+Characteristics of Autism change with age and learning.
+The qualitative differences look different in two-year-olds and twenty-year-olds so some clinicians may differently when they are not sure whether a behavior meets criteria.

-Educational/behavioral therapies are often effective in children with autism, with Applied Behavioral Analysis (ABA) usually being the most effective.
-These methods can and should be used together with biomedical interventions, as together they offer the best chance for improvement.
-Parents, siblings, and friends may play an important role in assisting the development of children with autism.
+Educational and behavioral therapies are often effective in children with Autism.
+These methods can be used together with biomedical interventions.
+Parents, siblings, and friends may play an important role in assisting the development of children with Autism.
 Typical preschool children learn primarily by play, and the importance of play in teaching language and social skills cannot be overemphasized.
 Ideally, many of the techniques used in ABA, sensory integration, and other therapies can be extended throughout the day by family and friends.

-This may be beneficial to many autistic children, but often only 1-2 hours/week is available, so it probably has only modest benefit unless integrated with other home and school programs.
-Sign language and PECS may also be very helpful in developing speech.
+This may be beneficial to many Autistic children, but often only 1-2 hours/week is available, so it probably has only modest benefit unless integrated with other home and school programs.
+Sign language, PECS and augmentative communication devices may also be very helpful in developing speech.

-This can be beneficial for the sensory needs of these children, who often have hypo and/or hyper sensitivities to sound, sight, smell, touch, and taste.
-Many autistic individuals have sensory problems, which can range from mild to severe.
+This can be beneficial for the sensory needs of Autistic individuals, who often have hypo and/or hyper sensitivities to sound, sight, smell, touch, and taste.
+Many Autistic individuals have sensory problems, which can range from mild to severe.
 These problems involve either hypersensitivity or hyposensitivity to stimulation.
 Sensory integration focuses primarily on three senses — vestibular (i.e., motion, balance), tactile (i.e., touch), and proprioception (e.g., joints, ligaments).
 Many techniques are used to stimulate these senses in order to normalize them.

-Often children with autism have limited gross and fine motor skills, so physical therapy can be helpful.
+Often children with Autism have limited gross and fine motor skills, so physical therapy can be helpful.
 It is especially useful when an individual walks on their toes, which can cause long term damage, such as stiff calf muscles and arched feet.

 Relationship Development Intervention (RDI)

-This is a new method for teaching children how to develop relationships, first with their parents and later with their peers.
-It directly addresses a core issue in autism, namely the development of social skills and friendships.
+This is a method for teaching children how to develop relationships, first with their parents and later with their peers.
+It directly addresses a core issue in Autism, namely the development of social skills and friendships.
 Website: www.rdiconnect.com.